djaus2/sign-me-up-scotty/README.md

   [unsignall.ps1](https://github.com/djaus2/sign-me-up-scotty/blob/master/scripts/unsignall.ps1)
   Note that this also recurses from the current folder.

-  As indicated this page will mirrored and extended on my blog [https://davidjones.sportronics.com.au/coding/signing-a-ps_powershell.html](https://davidjones.sportronics.com.au/coding/signing-a-ps_powershell.html).
+  As indicated this page will mirrored and extended on my blog [PowerShell Code Signing of scriptsl](https://davidjones.sportronics.com.au/coding/signing-a-ps_powershell.html).
+I will add any further content on Code Signing there.
 Comments and feedback are invited there.

 # Usage
 - You may run into a "Catch-22" scenario.
 You can't run the signing scripts unless they are signed.
 To get around this complete the first 3 scripts by copying the command from each directly to the command line.